HariSekhon/Knowledge-Base/mac.md

 - battery health
 - which apps which are consuming a lot of energy for you to kill them if you're not needing them, helping your battery life when on the move

+## Rearrange Status Bar Icons

+Now 14" Macbook Pros are powerful enough, but the screen space is very limited and you lose the top middle for the camera you end up losing icons behind the camera portion of the screen.

+Rearrange your icons to put the most important and frequently used icons to the left while leaving icons you rarely click on like Google Drive to the left to be pushed underneath the camera.

+To rearrange icons:

+`Cmd` + Click + drag each icon to where you want it

 ## Reducing Desktop Workspaces

 If like me, you hate the time lost in graphics sliding effect from one desktop workspace to another, especially caused